-With Earth Day 2020 right around the corner on April 22nd, Glamping Hub is taking the time to highlight the importance of sustainable, eco-friendly tourism.
-This week, we’re checking in with Cameron Brown of The Thriving Collective, who’s here to tell us what exactly ecotourism is and why it’s shaping up to be the next big thing in the travel industry for another year.
+With Earth Day 2023 right around the corner on April 22nd, we’re highlighting the importance of sustainable, eco-friendly tourism.
+Cameron Brown of The Thriving Collective, tells us what ecotourism is and why it’s an important aspect of the travel industry.

 Eco-friendly tourism is all about traveling in a way that is responsible and deliberate—to affect global, positive change for the individual, the broader community, and the planet as a whole.

 This sort of self-aware tourism is rapidly becoming a big trend in the travel industry and ecotourism is set to become even more influential in the future.
 More and more people around the world—in many areas of life, both personally and professionally—are searching for that which gives them more meaning, something that gives them a sense of purpose, and above all that which allows them to really connect with something greater than themselves.

 Eco-friendly tourism is about using travel as a means to achieve this in a sustainable and purposeful way that is of benefit to not just the traveler, but the planet as a whole.
 In a more individual sense, it’s about helping people to experience just what makes travel so special.

 If, when traveling, you’re just staying in a resort the whole time and not getting out and exploring your surroundings, you’re really missing out on what makes travel so special: such as eco-friendly accommodation.
 It’s a unique experience that lets you take in another culture, see a spectacular piece of nature, and see what it is that makes that part of the world so beautiful.
 And again, most importantly, it’s about making it easier to connect with something greater than yourself.

 Why is it important to be eco-friendly?
 Sustainable and responsible tourism that can make a difference in 2023